 |Size L||Speed U||Re in air (at 20 C)||Re in water (at 20 C)|

 |1 cm||1 cm/sec||7||102|

 |10 m||10 m/sec||6.62×106||1.02×108|

-Note that Re in water is roughly 15 times higher than Re in water for the same size and speed.
+Note that Re in water is roughly 15 times higher than Re in air for the same characteristic length and speed.

 The second table shows the typical values of the Reynolds number for various applications.